 I prefer Mike Mahoney’s Walnut oil finish and his oil wax finish.
-The walnut oil is a natural penetrating oil that soaks into the grain and hardens as it dries.
+This walnut oil is a natural penetrating oil that soaks into the grain and hardens as it dries.
 It does not evaporate like other food safe-finishes (i.e. mineral oil) so it requires less reapplication over time.
-The oil wax finish is a blend of walnut oil, beeswax, and carnauba wax that will provide additional protection and luster to the piece.
-This finish combination produces a satin sheen that is desirable for utility items so that the effects of wear and age are diminished.
+The oil wax finish is a blend of walnut oil, beeswax, and carnauba wax that provide additional protection and luster to the piece.
+The combination of these two produces produces a satin sheen.
+A satin sheen is more desirable as it diminishes the effects of wear and age.

-Unlike turned work, I do use stains for furniture pieces.
-I will typically use an oil based stain, or analine dye (both water and alcohol soluble dyes) to bring extra color to the piece.
-Except for custom orders, where the customer has specified the color, I tend to use coloration that is very close to the natural color of the wood.
+Unlike turned work, I do use stains for furniture pieces occasionally.
+I typically use an oil-based stain, or analine dye (both water and alcohol soluble dyes) to bring extra color to the piece.
+Except for custom orders, where the customer has specified the color, my preference is to use a colorant tone similar to the natural wood tones of the piece.
 I like to let the natural color and patina develop in a piece of furniture.

 I use coloration to even out tonal variations in the wood.
 Additionally, furniture is often made of boards from different trees often with different tones.
 Coloration helps even out those variations across the whole piece.

 For top coats I use several types of wood finishes.
 I have most often used Danish Oil, Polyurethane, Lacquer, and Shellac depending on the function of the item.
 Danish oil and Shellac I gravitate to most often, as I like to build finishes.
 Although, I will use either Polyurethane or Lacquer if the function of the furniture requires greater protection or moisture resistance.
 Table tops are a good example in those cases.
 In recent years I have tended not to use polyurethane as much due to its difficulty to repair.